 Governor Martin, as directed by the King, ordered all land offices to close June 28, 1773.
 Entries and warrants that were dated before that date sitill went through, but any new entries or warrants were denied.
 The last grants under the British Crown completed in 1775.

 George, Lord Carteret's heir, John, Lord Carteret, became a Lord Proprietor.
 In 1735 and Earl Granville.
 In 1729, soon after King George II was crowned, seven Lords all relinquished their land back to the British Crown.
 However, Earl Granville refused to relinquish his land and thus created the Granville District.
 The Granville District essentially encompassed the northern half of North Carolina.
-Land office for the Granville District was opened in 1744
+The land office for the Granville District was opened in 1744

 Many issues arose in the 1750s.
 Records were poorly kept and agents overcharged for the land.
 John, Earl Granville died in 1763 and his son Robert, Lord Carteret, 3rd Earl Granville became the new proprietor of the Granville District.
 Problems continued and some settlers never received a title to their land.
 When Robert, Lord Carteret died in 1777, the state of North Carolina seized the remaining land.